Evidence-based policy: Types of evidence in evidence-based policy making

 Various types of data can be considered evidence in evidence-based policy making.
 The scientific method organizes this data into tests to validate or challenge specific beliefs or hypotheses.
 The outcomes of various tests may hold varying degrees of credibility within the scientific community, influenced by factors such as the type of blind experiment (blind vs. double-blind), sample size, and replication.
 Advocates for evidence-based policy strive to align societal needs (as framed within Maslow's Hierarchy of needs) with outcomes that the scientific method indicates as most probable.

 Quantitative evidence

 Quantitative evidence for policymaking includes numerical data from peer-reviewed journals, public surveillance systems, or individual programs.
 Quantitative data can also be collected by the government or policymakers themselves through surveys.
 Both evidence-based medicine (EBM) and evidence-based public health policy constructions extensively utilize quantitative evidence.

 Qualitative evidence

 Qualitative evidence comprises non-numerical data gathered through methods such as observations, interviews, or focus groups.
 It is often used to craft compelling narratives to influence decision-makers.
 The distinction between qualitative and quantitative data does not imply a hierarchy; both types of evidence can be effective in different contexts.
 Policymaking often involves a combination of qualitative and quantitative evidence.
+However, EBPM tends to prioritize qualitative evidence over quantitative evidence; for instance, the U.S. Commission of Evidence-Based Policymaking's 2017 report used the work "Evidence" only to refer to information produced by “statistical activities” for a “statistical purpose” explicitly overlooking qualitative forms of evidence.